david-zhang03/immunoGAT/README.md

 Due to file sizes, first generate graphs following instructions in `expand_ablation_graph.ipynb`.
 This allows you to generate graphs from the PDB files found in `SingleAllele` and `Multiallele`.

-To reproduce the results from the baseline GAT mmodel, follow the instructions in `baselineGAT.ipynb`.
+To reproduce the results from the baseline GAT model, follow the instructions in `baselineGAT.ipynb`.

 To reporduce the results from immunoGAT, follow the instructions in `immunoGAT.ipynb`.